sivareddyit/qubership-envgene/docs/analysis/application-manifest-build-cli.md

       2. One non-umbrella chart per application
       3. Multiple non-umbrella charts
       4. External (built as part of another build process) non-umbrella charts
+2. Publishing the Application Manifest
-   3. Publishing the Application Manifest
+3. Build only the Application Manifest when component artifacts already exist
+4. Build AM when only a single component has been updated

 ## Open Question